Coffee production in Indonesia: Java

 These estates transport ripe cherries quickly to their mills after harvest.
 The pulp is then fermented and washed off, using the wet process, with rigorous quality control.
 This results in coffee with good, heavy body and a sweet overall impression.
 They are sometimes rustic in their flavour profiles, but display a lasting finish.
 At their best, they are smooth and supple and sometimes have a subtle herbaceous note in the after-taste.

-This coffee is prized as one component in the traditional "Mocha Java" blend, which pairs coffee from Yemen and Java.
+This coffee is prized as one component in the traditional "Mocha Java" blend, which pairs Mocha beans with beans grown in Java.

 Certain estates age a portion of their coffee for up to five years, normally in large burlap sacks, which are regularly aired, dusted, and flipped.
 As they age, the beans turn from green to light brown, and their flavour gains strength while losing acidity.
 Aged coffees can display flavours ranging from cedar to spices such as cinnamon or clove, and often develop a thick, almost syrupy body.
 These aged coffees are called Old Government, Old Brown or Old Java.

 The popular Java programming language was named after the Java coffee.